How To Ship Bulk Organic Waste Digesters

 Suitable Vessels

-Select vessels designed for heavy-lift and OOG/Breakbulk cargo.
-Heavy-lift vessels, multipurpose vessels, and Roll-on/Roll-off (RoRo) vessels are suitable options.
-Booking vessel space well in advance is crucial, especially for specialized cargo.
-Consider the vessel's lifting capacity and the overall dimensions of your shipment.
+Opt for vessels specifically designed for heavy-lift and OOG/Breakbulk cargo.
+Heavy-lift vessels, multipurpose vessels, and Roll-on/Roll-off (RoRo) vessels represent suitable options.
+Securing vessel space well in advance is crucial, particularly for specialised cargo.
+Evaluate the vessel's lifting capacity and the overall dimensions of your shipment to ensure compatibility.

 Packaging and Securing